gdashboard/terraform-provider-gdashboard/docs/data-sources/bar_gauge.md

 Optional:

-- `value` (String) The value to match.
+- `value` (Number) The value to match.
 Either percentage or absolute.
 Depends on the mode.
 The step without `value` indicates the base color.
 It is generally the good color.